Paris

 10 wallpapers

-The Paris collection initially finds its inspiration in the work of a Parisian textile workshop from the 1940s.
-The Paris 1947 model is a re-edition of wallpaper from an original gouache from 1947.
-Its sinuous shapes are recalling the dancing lines of Matisse or the drawings of Cocteau.
+The Paris collection initially found its inspiration in the work of a Parisian textile workshop in the 1940s.
+The Paris 1947 model is in fact a re-edition of wallpaper from an original gouache from 1947.
+Its sinuous shapes are reminiscent of the dancing line of a Matisse or the drawings of Cocteau.

-The “Modulo” model released in fall 2020 is a pencil and ruler drawing which makes his own certain codes of design and architecture from the 1950s with a peculiar wink to the Modulor developed by Le Corbusier.
-Unit of measurement adapted to the human scale, Modulor was used for the creation of Cité radieuse de Marseille .
-Modulo wallpaper offers its own standard and its 5 colors are designed in a very modern way.
+Also featured is the "Modulo" design, released in the fall of 2020.
+This pencil and ruler drawing incorporates elements of 1950s design and architecture, notably referencing the Modulor developed by Le Corbusier, a unit of measurement adapted to the human scale, used in particular for the construction of the Cité Radieuse in Marseille .
+The Modulo wallpaper offers its own standard, and its five color options are designed with a very contemporary feel.

-The notions of module, construction and the link with mathematics are once again explored with the Escher Dream model.
-This wallpaper is a tribute to MC Escher and his obsession for infinite repetitions and impossible constructions, using geometric patterns to give a third dimension illusion in order to play with the viewer's perception.
+The concept of module, construction and the link with mathematics are explored again with the Escher Dream model, a tribute to MC Escher and his obsession with infinite repetitions and impossible constructions, using geometric patterns giving the illusion of a third dimension to play with the viewer's perception.